psychoinformatics-de/studyforrest-www/content/pages/index.rst

      :h3:`Scientific Developers`

-     We feel that Study Forrest has the potential to become *the* reference dataset in Neuroscience.
+     We feel that *studyforrest* has the potential to become *the* reference dataset in Neuroscience.
 It's a comprehensive, modular, multi-modal, real-world dataset, making it an ideal choice when benchmarking algorithms or comparing implementations across projects.